starcitizen-lug/knowledge-base/wiki/Head-Tracking.md

 - FOIP may be a bit finnicky and your camera may not appear in the list in-game, but has been known to work if you toggle it on and off a few times.

 ### Unsupported hardware
-- Tobii does not support Linux.
-Its opentrack support uses the Windows only SDK.
-See [VM Passthrough](#tobii-eye-tracker-5-vm-passthrough) below.
+- Tobii does not support its consumer tracker products 4c and 5 on Linux.
+See [Experimental native Tobii](#experimental-native-tobii-eye-tracker-4c5-support) and [VM Passthrough](#tobii-eye-tracker-5-vm-passthrough) options below

 ## Opentrack Configuration